John Pence: Career

 In August 2016, Pence began working for the Donald Trump 2016 presidential campaign.
 During the presidency of Donald Trump, Pence worked as the deputy executive director of Trump's 2020 presidential campaign.
 While serving in the position, the Republican National Committee (RNC) paid $37,000 a month to rent an office in Trump Tower for Pence according to CNBC.
 CNBC also reported that Pence was paid $12,000 per month by the Trump campaign and an additional $12,000 monthly by the RNC.
 David Bossie and Corey Lewandowski in their book Let Trump Be Trump write that Pence was responsible for the "crowd-building process" and sophistication of Trump's campaign.
 According to Trump staffer Omarosa Manigault Newman, Pence was credited for the chants heard during Trump rallies, with the former staffer saying that he organized section leaders at events to initiate certain chants.

 Mother Jones noted that Pence was instrumental for building the support of conservative Latinos during the 2020 campaign, highlighting his ability to speak Spanish while also noting Pence's background in Argentina and Nicaragua.
 The Trump campaign referred to Pence as "Juan Pence" due to his many Spanish-language videos on social media according to Mike C. Bender's book Frankly, We Did Win This Election: The Inside Story of How Trump Lost.
 During the first impeachment of Donald Trump, Pence met with Latinos for Trump to defend and promote the president's campaign.
 He also was one of the main advocates for regime change against President Nicolás Maduro, promoting the Trump administration's involvement in the Venezuelan presidential crisis and its support for Juan Guaidó.
 Pence signed the Madrid Charter, a document drafted by the right-wing Spanish party Vox that describes left-wing groups as enemies of Ibero-America involved in a "criminal project" that are "under the umbrella of the Cuban regime".

 In September 2021, Pence was named CEO of ACE Specialties, an American company based in Lafayette, Louisiana that markets merchandise and assists with fundraising for conservative political candidates.
 John was an attorney at the law firm of Ice Miller LLP, which is one of Indiana's oldest law firms founded in 1910.
 On January 6, 2025, he launched Frontline Government Relations with Trump 2024 Senior Advisor Michael Glassner.
+John is also the founder of the DC-based law firm Pence Law Group.